parthasarathydNU/Interview-Prep-Materials/Technology Based Interview Questions/React/React.md

 > As a rule of thumb, **if you want to preserve the state between re-renders, the structure of your tree needs to “match up”** from one render to another.
 If the structure is different, the state gets destroyed because React destroys state when it removes a component from the tree.

-However, adding a key to the component, causes it to act as completely new components in the same position, so that state does not get shaerd
+However, adding a key to the component, causes it to act as completely new components in the same position, so that state does not get shared

 ```
 {isPlayerA ? (